h3a-moe/h3a.moe/content/about.md

 <!--div style='white-space: pre-wrap; font-variant-ligatures: none; font-family: JetBrains Mono, monospace; font-size: 90%;'-->

 Hi, there.
-This is `H3arn`,
+This is `H3arn`.

-one ordinary person,

-who believes in openness but somehow traditional.
+An ordinary person, who believes in openness but somehow traditional.

 Trivial.
 Old-fashioned.
 Foolish.
 Stubborn.
-Jealous.
+Green-eyed.

 Interested in STEAM.
 Computers and Networking, especially.